opencast/opencast/docs/guides/developer/docs/security.md

 ------------------------------------

-Minor patches can be reviewed on an adhoc basis but larger patches, especially those requring collaboration in private, or extensive comment and review, can use the matterhorn-security repository under the opencast-community account.
+Minor patches can be reviewed on an adhoc basis but larger patches, especially those requring collaboration in private, or extensive comment and review, can use the opencast-security repository under the opencast-community account.
 Note that this repository is private to committers, and reporters.
 Add the security repository to your remotes with this
 command: